KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/29-bridge-threshold.md

-# 29 · Zenetist Structural Decode: The Bridge / The Threshold
+# Zenetist Structural Decode 29 — The Bridge / The Threshold

 **Primary Structural Diagnosis:** The Lawful Channel of Transition Between Domains.
 The Bridge represents the operational structure by which Coherence crosses Hypostatic boundaries.
 It is not a metaphor for fusion, but a calibrated Membrane Pathway (⧉) that preserves distinction while enabling Resonant exchange between realities, beings, or states.